Learning Outcomes

 Judicial Review

-On rare occasions, where there is alleged procedural unfairness or excess of jurisdiction not suited to an appeal by way of case stated, an application for judicial review may be possible.
+On rare occasions, where there is alleged procedural unfairness, breach of natural justice, or excess of jurisdiction not suited to an appeal by way of case stated, an application for judicial review may be possible in the Administrative Court.
+This is a supervisory remedy; permission is required, and the claim must be brought promptly (in practice as soon as possible and within the relevant Civil Procedure Rules time limit).
+Judicial review focuses on the legality of the decision-making process, not the merits or facts.

 Appeals from the Crown Court

 After a conviction or sentence in the Crown Court, the defendant may appeal to the Court of Appeal (Criminal Division).
-However, permission to appeal (“leave”) is always required.
+Permission to appeal (“leave”) is always required, either from the trial judge or from the Court of Appeal.

 Appeal to the Court of Appeal (Criminal Division)